dcunited001/dcunited001.github.io/_posts/2016-07-16-facets-of-greatness-understanding-the-political-system.md

 $1,717 in 2015.
 Yes.
 Yes, that number has FOUR fucking digits ...
 So yes, I feel like I deserve to bitch about it.
-After May, I worked hard to not make any money in 2015, just so I could put the lowest number possible on my tax.
+After May, I worked hard to not make any money in 2015, just so I could put the lowest number possible on my tax returns.
 JUST SO I COULD BITCH ABOUT IT.
 So I will.

 And how is it that I can help so many other people, yet have nothing myself?
 What the fuck is that, anyways?